rssule/portfolio/project_part2.md

 ## Storyboard
 The storyboard for this project was completed in Shorthand (embedded below):
-<iframe src = "https://preview.shorthand.com/2bjeQZUmEDkuRf9h" title="TSWD Storyboard in Shorthand"></iframe>
+<iframe src = "https://preview.shorthand.com/2bjeQZUmEDkuRf9h" title="TSWD Storyboard in Shorthand" width = "600" height = "1200"></iframe>

 ## User Research and Interviews